byte-rex/byte-rex/README.md

 ---

 ## 🧩 Fun Facts
-- 🦖 Always ready to "byte" into challenges like a coding T-Rex!
+- 🦁 Always ready to "byte" into challenges like a coding Rex!

 ---